Private renting pitfalls

 A joint tenancy means you are both responsible for paying the rent.
 If one of you leaves, the landlord can ask either one or both of you for the money.
 Whoever is left behind risks being evicted if the rent isn't paid.

-Find out more about ending a joint tenancy.
+Find out about your options if your relationship breaks down and you have a joint tenancy.

-Your guarantor would usually need to be a UK resident and own a property.
+Your guarantor usually needs to be a UK resident and own a property.